 Information regarding benefits and stipends can be provided through the Graduate Medical Education Office for additional benefits information you may contact:

 Application & Interview Process

-We are currently accepting applications for 2014 through ERAS website.
-Those interested in applying to the Pulmonary and Critical Care Fellowship Program at the USF College of Medicine, Pulmonary and Critical Care Fellowship should apply via ERAS.
+We will be accepting applications for 2015-2018 through the ERAS website starting July 30, 2014.
+Those interested in applying to the Pulmonary and Critical Care Fellowship Program at the USF Morsani College of Medicine should apply via ERAS.
 Our program participates exclusively in the NRMP to select three-year Pulmonary and Critical Care candidates.
-CITIZENSHIP REQUIREMENT: While we do consider international medical graduates for the program, we do not accept applicants with visas or work permits of any type.
-It would be necessary for the applicant to be a United States Citizen for his/her application to be accepted and considered.

 Program Director: David Solomon, MD, Professor of Medicine

 USF College of Medicine 2 Tampa General Circle, 6th Floor, 33606